Webyfy/rpi-avrdude/README.md

 This project is based on https://github.com/Siytek/avrdude-rpi, which ultimately is based on https://github.com/deanmao/avrdude-rpi (via multiple levels of forking)

+## Docs
+For guidance on installation and usage, see the [Wiki](https://gitlab.com/reach-iot/rpi-avrdude/-/wikis/home).

 ## References:
 * [HOW TO USE RASPBERRY PI GPIO SERIAL PORT TO PROGRAM ARDUINO](https://siytek.com/raspberry-pi-gpio-arduino/) - _Siytek(Simon)_